shakilmith/documentaion/quarkus/quarkus-crud-applications/crud-application-that-uses-embeddable-class/index.md

 ```
 ![Alt text](/images/quarkus/img8.jpg)

 Like the above I have added 7 more Employee details.
-We have send Employee records vi json format.
+We have send Employee records via json format.
+(One at a time)

 ```js
 {